jhannes/openright-conferencer/README.md

 Demo script
 -----------

-1. Log in with gmail account
+1. Log in with a new gmail account
+  * I will see an empty list of my events
-2. Create a new Event
+2. Create a new event
+  * The event will be added to my list of events
 3. Add other organizers to the event
+  * The event will contain the organizers
+  * Organizers can log in to see the events
 4. Add topics to the event
 5. Add talks to the event
 6. Update status and add comments to the talks